baligoyem/BAG/README.md

 # BAG
-A roadmap that contains real-world data science tasks to become an expert in related areas of study or work
+A tutorial roadmap that contains real-world data science tasks to become an expert in related areas of study or work